 Payment can be made in person at CPM 113, Monday–Friday during operating hours.
 Cash, personal checks, money orders, or credit cards are accepted.
 Vehicle owners are responsible for settling all towing costs with the tow company.

 Questions or concerns regarding the Parking and Transportation Regulations should be addressed to the Citation Appeals Committee (CAC).
-For information on CAC meeting times, individuals should contact the Public Safety Office at 510.430.2103 or extension 2103.
+For information on CAC meeting times, individuals should contact the Public Safety office at 510.430.2103.